jrsfiend/solana-oracle-function-example/README.md

 2. **Update `MyOracleState` To Reflect New Data:**
    - Change multiple oracle data tracking like `btc, usdc, eth, sol, doge` to just `srfx_usdc`.

-**Step-by-Step Instructions ELI5:**

-1. **Streamline `OracleData`:**
-   - You'll remove extra details from both the `OracleData` and its buddy `OracleDataBorsh`.
-No more one-hour and 24-hour stats; just focus on the main price.

-2. **Refocus `MyOracleState`:**
-   - Instead of keeping track of a bunch of different scores (like in a multi-sport event), you're only checking one now: `srfx_usdc`.

-Carrying out these changes essentially streamlines the information your program will handle and focuses on a specific oracle data set, `srfx_usdc`, which tracks specific currency exchange data.

-Suppose this was a bit too technical; feel free to ask for more details or clarification.
-And if you're diving into this kind of programming project for the first time, it's super exciting, so don't hesitate to experiment with these changes—but maybe not directly in the main project until you feel more confident.
-Happy coding!

 main.rs